cblemaster/JwtAuth/README.md

 ## Features
  - Register as a new user
  - Login as an existing user
- - Add roles
  - Change a user's password
  - Change a user's role(s)
- - Update a profile
+ - Update a user's 'profile' (non-authentication related info)

 ## My objectives
  - The solution will be a reusable template for my apps that need user identity management